 Wilhelm August Söderhjelm chose a good place for the house.

-Even before the farm got its present location, the bicentennial ironworks era was comming to an end.
+Even before the farm got its present location, the bicentennial ironworks era was coming to an end.
 Långvind continued with farming and forestry, with Kungsgården as housing for farm workers and lumberjacks.

 Anders Franzén, building experts and cultural historian from Uppsala, has literally drilled into the manor’s history.
 The analysis of the many drill samples shows that the mansion was built with new timber from Hälsingland forests in the years 1799–1805.

-The rumor that Långvind houses a royal estate, however, can be quite accurate.
+The rumour that Långvind houses a royal estate, however, can be quite accurate.
 But it’s Kungsgården – not the Långvind manor – which may be a royal estate, something also Anders Franzén thinks is likely.
-He also gives an explanation to what has happend: with time the fine heritage was transfered from the simple farmhouse to the Långvind manor.
+He also gives an explanation: with time the fine heritage was transfered from the simple farmhouse to the Långvind manor.